Porcelain Crowns & Dental Bridges

 - Teeth on both sides of a bridge

 Having a tooth crowned usually takes two appointments with most dentists, as they have the crown fabricated at a dental lab.
-Thanks to the CEREC system we use at Clear Lake Dental Care, in most cases we can design and place your crown in a single visit.

 We first check your new crown for its color match with your adjacent teeth, and then we check the fit, making minor adjustments as needed.
 When satisfied with the fit, we’ll permanently cement the crown onto your tooth and you’re done.